Applicants must meet the following admission requirements:

 Please note: Our department may not offer all leveling courses during the summer semester, so you are not likely to be able to complete these courses during the summer prior to entering into the graduate program.
 Students have the option of taking and completing these courses from UC on-site or on-line, or from other universities either on-site or on-line.
 All prerequisite courses must be completed prior to the start of graduate school fall semester.

-Some of the universities that may offer one or more of these courses on-line or on-site are Idaho State University, California State University at Northridge, Western Kentucky University, Ohio State University, LaSalle University, University of Akron, Longwood University, University of Northern Colorado.
+Some of the universities that may offer one or more of these courses on-line or on-site are Utah State University, California State University at Northridge, Western Kentucky University, Ohio State University, LaSalle University, University of Akron, Longwood University, Eastern New Mexico.
 Other course providers may be found through the Internet.